 In 2020, I was elected to The Royal Society of Musicians of Great Britain (founded in 1738), and as a member of the Council of the National Early Music Association.

 As for my organ playing, this is an extract from a recent recital programme:

-Andrew Benson-Wilson specialises in the performance of early organ music, ranging from 14th century manuscripts to the late Classical period.
-His playing is informed by experience of historic organs, understanding of period performance techniques and several internationally renowned teachers.
-The first of his two CDs of the complete Tallis organ works (with Chapelle du Roi) was Gramophone Magazine ‘Record of the Month’.
-The Organists’ Review commented that his “understanding of the historic English organ and its idiom is thorough, and the beautifully articulated, contoured result here is sufficient reason for hearing this disk.
+Andrew Benson-Wilson specializes in the performance of early organ music, ranging from 14th-century manuscripts to the late Classical period.
+His playing is informed by his experience of historic organs, an understanding of period performance techniques and several internationally renowned teachers.
+He is the only organist to have recorded the complete organ works of Thomas Tallis.
+The first of his Tallis CDs (with Chapelle du Roi) was Gramophone Magazine’s Record of the Month.
+The Organists’ Review noted that his “understanding of the historic English organ and its idiom is thorough, and the beautifully articulated, contoured result here is sufficient reason for hearing this disk.
 He is a player of authority in this period of keyboard music“.

 Amongst other reviews, one suggested that his St John’s, Smith Square recital was “one of the most rewarding organ recitals heard in London in years, an enthralling experience”.
 Another commented on his performance of Weckmann’s monumental Es is das Heil at St George’s, Hanover Sq that “The performance had a confident and assured touch of someone who understood the musical style.
 His clarity of counterpoint allied to the programme notes helped the listener to identify the processes and individual lines of the music“.
 Another review of an early 17th North German programme stated that “Benson-Wilson’s playing was exemplary . . . a fabulous, joyous piece, full of exuberant flourishes, its infectious nature fully conveyed by Benson-Wilson . . . a sure grasp of structure while honouring the work’s more exploratory moments.